-This is a betting strategy where a player bets three units with one going on the number 2, one on 3, and one on 12.
+A 3-way Craps is a betting strategy where a player bets three units, with one going on the number 2, one on 3, and one on 12.

-When players make a bet that the next number rolled will total 2, which is two ones, it’s known as aces.
-This is because in many card games an ace has a low value of 1.
+When players make a bet that the following number rolled will total 2, which is two ones, it’s known as aces.
+The reason is that in many card games, an ace has a low value of 1.

-If the next roll equals 2, 3 or 12, it is called any craps.
-On the come out roll if these numbers appear, it’s known as crapping out.
+If the next roll equals 2, 3, or 12, it is called Any Craps.
+If these numbers appear on the come-out roll, it’s known as crapping out.

-A bet that a player can make on the next number being a 7.
+An Any Seven is a bet a player can make on the number 7.

-The amount of money a player plans on wagering in a given session is known as the action they will give the game.
+The amount of money a player plans on wagering in a given session is known as the Action they will give the game.
 Sometimes it also means the total amount of money on a craps table at a given time in the game.
-When a shooter is running hot, there can be thousands of dollars on the table, even at a low limit game.
+When a shooter runs hot, thousands of dollars can be on the table, even at a low-limit game.

-Beyond the craps table layout, there is blank felt which is known as the apron.
-This is where players will make their odds bet, which will be directly behind their pass line or don’t pass line bet.
+Beyond the craps table layout, there is a blank felt known as the Apron.
+The apron is where players make their odds bet, directly behind their pass line or don’t pass line bet.

-Technically in casinos, the real name for craps is bank craps.
+Technically in casinos, the actual name for craps is bank craps.

 Big 6 Or Big 8

-Players can wager on a 6 or 8 being rolled before the 7 comes up.
-This is generally known as a sucker bet due to the high house edge compared to the same bet a player can make on the same numbers with a place bet.
+Big 6 or Big 8 is when players can wager on a 6 or 8 rolled before the 7 comes up.
+The Big 6 or Big 8 is generally known as a sucker bet due to the high house edge compared to the same bet a player can make on the exact numbers with a place bet.

-The term for $100 in craps.
-Black chips are usually the one-hundred dollar chips in craps.
+Black is the term for $100 in craps.
+Black chips are usually the one-hundred-dollar chips in craps.

-Usually located near the stickman, the bowl is where extra dice are kept.
+Usually located near the Stickman, the bowl is where they keep the extra dice.
 Shooters always have the option of picking two dice, usually from a selection of four.
-If a die lands in the bowl when a shooter rolls then it will not count and will be deemed as a no roll by the dealer.
+If a die lands in the bowl when a shooter rolls, it will not count and will be deemed a no-roll by the dealer.

-When a player bets on the number 12 it’s known as a box cars bet due to the resemblance between the six pips on the dice and the box cars on a freight train.
+Placing a bet on the number 12 is known as a Box Cars bet.
+It is called a box cars bet due to the resemblance between the six pips on the dice and the box cars on a freight train.

 The boxman is the dealer who sits.
-He or she handles chips and money exchanges, and gives orders to the base dealers.
-The boxman holds the box of chips and money.
+They handle chips and money exchanges and give orders to the base dealers.
+The boxman is in charge of holding the box of chips and money.

 “The Boys” is a term for craps dealers.

-A five-unit bet on all the hard ways and the number 11.
+A Buffalo is a five-unit bet on all the hard ways and the number 11.
 It can also mean a bet on all hard ways and the number 7.
 The definition differs depending on where you’re playing.
-This is generally not a good bet based on the odds.
+This type of bet is generally not a good bet based on the odds.

-Paying a commission to the casino of 5% so that you may receive the correct odds on a place bet.
+The Buy Bet is a 5% commission you pay to the casino so that you may receive the correct odds on a place bet.
 A buy bet on a 4 or 10 means the house edge is lowered on that bet by a few percent.
-Depending on the rules of the particular casino you’re playing at, you may be charged a commission when you place the bet initially, or you may only be charged if you end up winning on that bet.
+Depending on the rules of the casino you’re playing at, you’ll pay a commission when you initially place the bet.
+You may only pay the commission if you win on that bet.

 C And E

-One roll bet that players can make on the next number being a craps number or the 11.
-That is a 2, 3, 12, or an 11.
-This is generally considered a sucker bet due to the large house edge.
+Players can make a one-roll bet on the following number being a craps number or the 11.
+That is a 2, 3, 12, or 11.
+C and E is generally considered a sucker bet due to the significant house edge.

-When dice land up against the wall of the craps table they won’t be lying flat and displaying a number clearly.
-This is known as cocked dice.
-When this happens at a craps table the dealer will decide what the resultant number would’ve been if the wall was taken away instantly and the dice were allowed to fall flat.
+When dice land up against the wall of the craps table, they won’t be lying flat and displaying a number.
+This action is known as cocked dice.
+When this happens at a craps table, the dealer will decide what the resultant number would’ve been if the wall was taken away instantly and the dice were allowed to fall flat.

-Exchanging chips of a smaller denomination for chips of a higher denomination.
+You color up when you exchange chips of a smaller denomination for chips of a higher denomination.
 Usually, a sign you’ve been winning.
-This is handled by the boxman.
+The boxman handlers color ups.

-After the point is established, players can make a come bet which is a virtual pass line bet with the same payout and house edge.
+After players establish the point, they can make a come bet, a virtual pass line bet with the same payout and house edge.

 Come Out Roll

-The first roll by a shooter in a new round in craps is known as the come out roll.
-Players that have bet on the pass line will win if a 7 or 11 is rolled, and they lose if a 2, 3, or 12 is rolled.
-Don’t pass line bets are the opposite except if a 12 is rolled it’s a tie.
-If any other number is rolled then the point is established as that number.
+The first roll by a shooter in a new round in craps is called the Come Out Roll.
+Players that bet on the pass line will win if they roll a 7 or 11 and lose if they roll a 2, 3, or 12.
+Don’t pass line bets are the opposite, except if they roll a 12, it’s a tie.
+If they roll any other number, then the point is established as that number.

-Freebies.
-This includes free drinks, meals, hotel rooms, and show tickets offered as incentives to gamble.
-Some casinos offer cashback for high volume players.
+“Comps” refers to Freebies.
+It includes free drinks, meals, hotel rooms, and show tickets offered as incentives to gamble.
+Some casinos provide cashback for high-volume players.

 Crap / Crap Number

-To lose on the come out roll by rolling a 2, 3, or 12.
+It means losing on the come-out roll by rolling a 2, 3, or 12.

-If you’re playing craps online or at a Shoot to Win craps table in a casino, then you’ll have a certain number of credits to play with.
+If you’re playing craps online or at a Shoot to Win craps table in a casino, you’ll have a certain number of credits to use.
 These credits are just a different way of representing the cash you have placed into the machine.
-Quite often you’ll have the option on a game to change the credits display back to cash so you can keep track of what you’re wagering in cash instead of those mysterious credits.
+Quite often, you’ll have the option on a game to change the credits display back to cash so you can keep track of what you’re wagering in cash instead of those mysterious credits.

 Dark Side Approach

-Technique some writers believe can be used to control how the dice lands.
-Dice control is still a controversial topic with respected authors on both sides of the question.
-Dice control in street settings has existed, such as the “Army blanket roll” in World War II.
+It is a technique some writers believe can be used to control how the dice lands.
+Dice control is still a controversial topic with respected authors on both sides.
+Dice control in street settings, such as the “Army blanket roll” in World War II, has existed.

 Don’t Come Bet

-This bet is the virtual don’t pass line bet after the point has been established.
+This bet is the virtual don’t pass line bet after establishing the point.
 It allows players to make this bet immediately upon joining the game.
 It also allows other players to hedge their bets against the current pass line and odds bets they have in play.
-This is not an advisable strategy.

 Don’t Pass Bar